ronnieholm/Bugfree.Spo.Analytics/README.md

 # Bugfree.Spo.Analytics

-Bugfree.Spo.Analytics adds non-invasive logging of page visits to SharePoint.
+Bugfree.Spo.Analytics adds non-invasive logging of page visits in SharePoint to MS SQL Server.
 By injecting JavaScript into every page, the solutions collects metadata about each visit and sends it to a web service which processes and records it to a MS SQL Server database.
 Soon a frontend with a few dashboards and simple query functionality is added as well.
 But the purpose of the solutions remains on recording visits.
 Separate tools already do querying and graphing well.

 Because visits are tracked client-side using JavaScript, Bugfree.Spo.Analytics isn't intended as an auditing tool.
 Rather, its